brendan-w/Array2D/README.md

 ####2D Operations

-	resize(right, bottom, left, top)	//resizes this array, by adding or deleting the specified number of columns
-										//positive numbers add, negative numbers delete
+	resize(right, bottom, left, top)

+resizes this array, by relatively adding or deleting the specified number of rows or columns.
+Positive numbers add, negative numbers delete.

-	crop(x, y, width, height)			//sets this array to the given rectangular area by deleting elements rotate(clockwise)					//rotates the array 90 degrees in the specified direction
+	crop(x, y, width, height)

+sets this array to the given rectangular area by deleting elements

+	rotate(clockwise)

+rotates the array 90 degrees in the specified direction

 ####Row and Column Operations

+	row(y)

-	row(y)					//returns the row as an array col(x)					//returns the column as an array
+returns the row or column as an array

+	setRow(y, array)
+	setCol(x, array)

-	setRow(y, array)		//sets the row to the contents of the given array (existing data will be overwritten) setCol(x, array)		//sets the column to the contents of the given array (existing data will be overwritten)
+sets the existing row or column to the contents of the given array (existing data will be overwritten)

+	spliceRow(y)
+	spliceCol(x)
+	spliceRow(y, array)
+	spliceCol(x, array)

-	spliceRow(y)			//creates a new row at the specified index, and fills it with the default value spliceCol(x)			//creates a new column at the specified index, and fills it with the default value spliceRow(y, array)		//creates a new row at the specified index, and fills it with the contents from the array spliceCol(x, array)		//creates a new column at the specified index, and fills it with the contents from the array
+creates a new row or column at the specified index.
+If an array is given, it will fill the new row or column with the contents.
+If no array is given, it will be filled with the default value.

 ####Debug

-	log()				//prints the array to the console with standard text renderer log(callback)		//prints the array to the console with a custom text renderer (please return a value on each call)
+	log()
+	log(callback)

+prints the array to the console with optional callback for element rendering.
+When using this callback, please return your rendered value.